-If you’re interested in writing a game under the CoG label, please email us your CV to firstname.lastname@example.org; if we decide to move forward, we’ll ask you to send us some pre-pitches.
+If you’re interested in writing a game under the CoG label, please email us your CV to firstname.lastname@example.org; if we decide to move forward, we’ll ask you to send us some game ideas.

 (Please do not send us a pitch before we ask for one, even if you have a really great idea.
 Just send us your CV.)

-A pre-pitch is a proposed title and a one-paragraph description of an idea that you would like to develop into a full game.
+At the “concept” stage, we’re looking for a proposed title and a one-paragraph description of an idea that you would like to develop into a full game.
 It should give us a sense of the game and why someone would want to play it.
 We’ll ask you to send us three or four of them.
-Pre-pitches allow us to see how you’re thinking about interactive narrative.
-It also allows us to see where your work might fit into our current schedule of projects.
+Your game concepts allow us to see how you’re thinking about interactive narrative.
+They also allow us to see where your work might fit into our current schedule of projects.

-If we like one of these pre-pitches, we’ll invite you to turn it into a full pitch, outlining your proposal for a multiple-choice game.
+If we like one of your concepts, we’ll invite you to turn it into a full outline for a multiple-choice game.

-If we accept your pitch, we’ll offer you a contract, under one of the following terms:
+If we accept your outline, we’ll offer you a contract, under one of the following terms: